 He has been instrumental in the development of new school and learning space designs to accommodate contemporary learning and teaching, building partnerships with business, government and community organisations.

-In recent years, Greg has worked with school and system leaders to build teacher capacity in order to improve the learning outcomes of every student.
-He has forged global partnerships with leading educational thinkers such as Michael Fullan, Viviane Robinson, Helen Timperley and Lyn Sharratt to assist in bridging the gap between theory and classroom practice.
+Greg has worked with school and system leaders to build teacher capacity in order to improve the learning outcomes of every student.
+He has forged global partnerships with leading educational thinkers such as Michael Fullan, Viviane Robinson, Helen Timperley and Lyn Sharratt to strengthen the links between theory and classroom practice.

-Greg has developed a strong national and international profile and regularly presents on educational change and leadership, school innovation and technology.
+Greg has developed a strong national and international profile and regularly presents on educational change and leadership, school innovation and technology for learning.
 He was nominated to deliver the prestigious AW Jones Oration in 2011.
 In the same year, Greg was appointed to the Federal Government’s Digital Education Advisory Group.
-He is also founding Chairman of CEnet (Catholic Education Network) – a not for profit company linking 745 schools across Australia on a robust virtual private network.
-In addition, Greg is Fellow of the Australian College of Educators, the Australian Council for Educational Leaders and the Australian Institute of Management for his outstanding contribution to the advancement of education.
+He is also the founding Chairman of CEnet (Catholic Education Network) – a not for profit company linking 745 schools across Australia on a robust virtual private network.

 |Qualifications||Committees and Roles|